 During labor, walking around and squatting help the baby move down into the birth canal and allow gravity to assist with speeding up the process.
 Although it's not always possible, try to remain as active as possible during labor to decrease its length.

 Induction forces baby to come out whether baby is ready or not.
-Although an induced labor can go fast if your body is ready, if your body and baby isn't ready, your body will not be at the optimum for pushing baby out.
+Although an induced labor can go fast if your body is ready, if your body and baby aren't ready, your body will not be at the optimum state for pushing baby out.

 Medical inductions are useful if there is a medical risk, such as preeclampsia.